 Pain can occur gradually or suddenly.
 Moreover, intensity can range from mild to severe and debilitating.

 Diagnosis of tennis elbow

-Often, a thorough medical history and examination is needed to confirm the diagnosis and rule out other causes.
+A thorough medical history and examination are often needed to confirm the diagnosis and rule out other causes.

 Apart from asking about the pain, your doctor will also ask about risk factors such as a change in sport or medical problems such as diabetes or rheumatoid arthritis.